Julio Cruz (Argentine footballer): Lazio

 On 31 July 2009, Cruz left Inter and signed with Lazio on a two-year contract as free agent, but also paid €2.15 million sign-on fees to Van Dijk B.V.; Lazio was later fined by the FIGC due to third parties ownership and unlicensed agent Dennis Anthonius Johannes Maria Sickman.

 Cruz made his Lazio debut on 8 August in the 2009 Supercoppa Italiana against Inter, appearing as a 72nd-minute substitute in an eventual 2–1 win at Beijing National Stadium, China, winning his first trophy in Lazio colours.
 He played his first match as a starter 12 days later, a match which brought his European debut with Lazio as well, playing the full 90 minutes in a 3–0 home win against IF Elfsborg for the first leg of play-off round of 2009–10 UEFA Europa League.

 At the end of 2009–10 season, Cruz's contract with Lazio was mutually terminated, as he was suffering from injury.
 He announced his retirement from football on 7 September 2010, declining offers from Napoli and Grosseto.

 International career

-Cruz amassed 22 caps and 4 goals for Argentina.
+Cruz amassed 22 caps and four goals for Argentina.
 He participated in the 2006 FIFA World Cup, appearing as a late substitute in the matches against the Netherlands and Germany.
 He scored the opening penalty in the penalty shoot-outs against Germany, but Argentina lost 4–2 on penalties.

 Nickname

-Cruz's nickname, "El Jardinero" (Spanish for "The Gardener"), was given to him at an early age as he was working as a groundskeeper for local team Banfield in 1993 when he was summoned by Oscar López to fill in for a missing player one day for a practice match.
-Upon noticing his talent, Banfield signed Cruz, and the nickname was born.
+Cruz's nickname, "El Jardinero" (Spanish for "The Gardener"), was given to him at an early age as he was serving as a groundskeeper while a youngster at local team Banfield in 1993 when he was summoned by Oscar López to fill in for a missing player one day for a first team practice match.
+Upon noticing his talent he was promoted, and the nickname was born.

 Cruz was also nicknamed "Poncharello" by Inter Channel commentator Roberto Scarpini due to his similar appearance with the character from the 1980s TV show CHiPs.